godatadriven/godatadriven-blog/content/rogier-vandergeer-promotion.md

 In the roughly 1 billion collisions created by the LHC each second Rogier searched for the rare collisions in which only a top quark is produced.
-In these processes, Rogier searched for deviations from the Standard Model which could provide hints on why our universe contains primarly matter and hardly any anti-matter.
-In his thesis he searched for [CP-violating](http://en.wikipedia.org/wiki/CP_violation) processes involving an excited bottom
+In these processes, Rogier searched for deviations from the Standard Model which could provide hints on why our universe contains primarily matter and hardly any anti-matter.
+In his thesis he searched for [CP-violating](http://en.wikipedia.org/wiki/CP_violation) processes involving a bottom
-quark: both directly and indirectly through the creation of a single top quark (usually processes generate a pair of top/anti top quarks).
+quark: both directly and indirectly through the creation of a single top quark (usually processes generate a pair of top/anti-top quarks).

 If you're interested in reading more about Rogier van der Geer's research, feel free to [read the thesis 'Searches for new physics through single top'](http://dare.uva.nl/record/1/484986